priyankpat/dev-app/README.md

 # Ionic Dev App - Custom

 This is an experimental version of the now defunct Ionic DevApp that developers compile themselves using the native plugins and functionality they need.
-Then that app can be used to test their apps without any limitations.
+That app can then be used to test their apps without any limitations.
 Think of it as a special on-device test and debug experience for your app.

 ## Getting Started